PhilipDaniels/OracleUdtClassGenerator/README.md

 **n.b.** Visual Studio can be temperamental about showing these files.
 Sometimes it is necessary to close and reopen Visual Studio.

+If all goes well you will also have a log file that looks something like this:

 ```cs
 /*
 DateTime.UtcNow: 2022-01-01T22:33:03.5397481Z